sparcians/map/README.md

 flexible methodologies for quick analysis and study.

 MAP is broken into two parts:

-1. **Sparta** -- A set of C++ classes (C++17) used to construct, bind, and run full simulation designs and produce performance analysis data in text form, database form, or HDF5.
+1. **Sparta** -- A set of C++ classes (C++17) used to construct, bind, and run full simulation designs and produce performance analysis data in text form, database form (SimDB), or HDF5.
 It's a modeling framework.
 1. **Helios** -- A set of python tools used to visualize, analyze, and deep dive data generated for a Sparta-built simulator.
 It's a visualization toolset.

 ## Current Regression Status